 - Discount card to experience Jerusalem's vibrant nightlife

 - 1 night dorm accommodation and breakfast (private rooms available for an additional fee)

 The GoEco orientation will begin at 10:00 AM on arrival day.
-The next morning, volunteers will travel to their project via public transportation.
-Full travel details to Jerusalem and project will be provided upon registration.
+The next morning, you will travel to your project via public transportation.
+Full travel details to Jerusalem and your specific project will be provided upon registration.

 Volunteer Work and Contribution

-Volunteers will be involved in hosting the guests and reception work, which includes check-ins and check-outs, answering questions about the ocal area, and serving tea, coffee, and cakes.
-They will also be encouraged to volunteer with other projects associated with the inn such as the Jesus Trail (a new hiking trail from Nazareth to the Sea of Galilee).
-Volunteers will help clean and maintain the Jesus Trail and other natural areas in and around national parks and nature reserves (seasonal).
+You will be involved in hosting guests and reception work which includes check-ins and check-outs, answering questions about the local area and serving tea, coffee, and cakes.
+You will also have the opportunity to volunteer with other projects associated with the inn such as the Jesus Trail (a new hiking trail from Nazareth to the Sea of Galilee) where you will help clean and maintain the trail as well as other natural areas in and around national parks and nature reserves (seasonal).
 In addition to keeping the outdoors beautiful, this will also hopefully increase environmental awareness in the local community.
-Volunteers are encouraged to teach the staff new languages and other skills that can be extended to the local community.
-The volunteer commitment is 6 hours per day, with 1 or 2 days off per week.
+You should be prepared to work about 6 hours per day, with 1 or 2 days off per week.
 At the beginning of each week, the inn manager will set a schedule and you will either have a morning/afternoon shift or an afternoon/evening shift.

 - Website translation